VNG-Realisatie/nlx/docs/content/further-reading/authorization.md

 - `X-NLX-Requester-User`  should contain information about the user, for example a userID
 - `X-NLX-Requester-Claims` should contain claims granted to the user
 - `Proxy-Authorization` should contain the credentials to authenticate a user or application with a server.
 For example, a JWT token.
-This header will **always** be stripped, even if the request does not leave the organisation.
+This header will **always** be stripped, even if the request does not leave the organization.
 Take a look at the [Mozilla Proxy-Authorization header documentation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Proxy-Authorization) for more information about this header.